 Decorative wood beams differ from structural beams in that they are used solely for aesthetic purposes.
-They’re often installed to frame existing architectural elements or to add texture and dimension to a room.
+They’re often installed to frame existing architectural elements or to add texture and dimension to your room.

 Ceiling Beam Materials

-Wooden beams are perhaps the most popular choice for ceiling beams.
+Wooden beams are perhaps the most popular choice for decorative ceiling beams.
 They are versatile, affordable, and come in a range of finishes, including natural, stained, and painted.
 Some common types of wood used for ceiling beams include oak, maple, pine, and cedar.
-Wooden beams can be shaped to fit any design style, from rustic farmhouse to coastal and modern.
+You can shape wooden beams to fit any design style, from rustic farmhouse to coastal and modern.
 Wood beams are the primary focus of this post.

 Steel ceiling beams are strong and durable, making them ideal for industrial or modern-style buildings.
 They are often used in commercial buildings, but can also be used in residential settings.
 Steel beams come in a range of shapes and sizes, and can be finished in various colors and textures.

 Concrete ceiling beams are a popular choice for modern homes and buildings.
 They are strong, fire-resistant, and can be molded into virtually any shape and size.
 Concrete beams can be finished to resemble other materials such as wood or stone, and they can be left exposed for a raw, industrial look.